jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 your organization unexpectedly seizing up due to a certain someone with an anime girl avatar.

-2022 DBIRIndustries
-Figure 93\.Motives over time in Manufacturing industry incidents Figure 94\.
-Patterns over time in Manufacturing industry incidents Figure 95\.
-Top Action varieties for Manufacturing industry breaches (n\=259\) 67
+Figure 93\.
+Motives over time in Manufacturing industry incidents

+Figure 94\.
+Patterns over time in Manufacturing industry incidents

+Figure 95\.
+Top Action varieties for Manufacturing industry breaches (n\=259\)

+2022 DBIR Industries

+66

+Mining, Quarrying,
+and Oil \& Gas
+Extraction \+ Utilities N

+S
+C
+A

+I

+2
+2
+\+
+1
+2

+Summary

+The Mining and Utilities industry faces similar types of attacks as other industries such as those targeting credentials and leveraging Ransomware, but in addition has a high rate of social engineering attacks like Phishing.

+Patterns in years

+5\-year
+difference

+3\-year
+difference

+Difference
+with peers

+Basic Web
+Application Attacks

+No change

+No change

+Less

+Social Engineering

+No change

+No change

+No change

+System Intrusion

+No change

+No change

+Less

+Mining, Quarrying, and Oil \& Gas Extraction \+ Utilities (or MQOGEU as we like to say) simply rolls off the tongue.
+It is an interesting “combined” industry has had a higher number of engineers.
+This is perhaps fitting as it seems to be under barrage from the other form of “engineers”—the Social Engineers.
+This industry has had a higher rate of Social Engineering breaches than their peers.

 Frequency

+Top patterns

+Threat actors

+Actor motives

+Data
+compromised

+Top IG1
+protective
+controls

+What is the
+same?

 403 incidents, 179
 with confirmed data
 disclosure
-Top patterns

 Social Engineering,
 System Intrusion
 and Basic Web
 Application Attacks
 represent 95% of
 breaches
-Threat actors

 External (96%),
 Internal (4%)
 (breaches)
-Actor motives

 Financial (78%),
 Espionage (22%)
 (breaches)
-Data
-compromised

 Credentials (73%),
 Personal (22%),
 Internal (9%)
 (breaches)
-Top IG1
-protective
-controls

 Security Awareness
 and Skills Training
 (CSC 14\), Access
 Control Management
 (CSC 6\), Account
 Management (CSC 5\)
-What is the
-same?

 This industry
 continues to be
 targeted by financially